SajedurRahmanFiad/PyDataman/README.md

 # Variable in online database

+</br> Store your variables online so that everytime you restart your code, you don't lose the values.
+Even you can create a variable from a device and access it's value from another.
+Here's how to do these -
 <h3>Setting up your database:</h3>
 <i>Step 1</i>: &nbsp; Go to https://console.firebase.google.com/ </br>
 <i>Step 2</i>: &nbsp; Login with your google account. </br>